google/deepvariant/docs/deepvariant-training-case-study.md

 machines or IPs within a region.
 That will not be in the scope of this case study here.

-In one test run, this took about 80min on Dataflow.

 The output path can be found in the dataset_config file by:

 ```